 WHAT IS A PROXY?

-Students who cannot attend the lottery can have another student act on the absent student's behalf.
+Students who cannot attend room selection can have another student act on the absent student's behalf by filling out a proxy form.
 The proxy form is available online and in the student development office.
-The designated proxy will bring the proxy form and the student's housing deposit or deposit receipt to the appointed room selection night.
+The designated proxy will bring the proxy form and the student's housing deposit or deposit receipt to room selection at the appoionted time slot for the student they are representing.
 If your assigned proxy fails to show up for room selection, the college will not act in the absence of that proxy to offer you a space in on-campus housing.
 You will be placed on a waitlist until you contact the housing office.
 Also, by choosing a proxy, you are accepting the room choice your proxy makes in your absence.